 This post compares the various Berlin bus tours available and will help you decide which bus tour, if any, is best for you or your family.
-You will see lots of tourist buses circling Berlin, not all were created equal.
-We’ve laid out the different bus tours, pricing and what you get for your money to help you choose the best tour for you.
-We’ll point out the pros and cons of bus tours.
-We’ve also included information about one of Berlin’s best-kept secrets, an “almost-free” self-guided bus tour of Berlin. (en español)
+We point out the pros and cons of bus tours and have included an “almost-free” self-guided bus tour of Berlin. (en español)

 Before buying a Ho/Ho tour ticket, you should note that many of these companies’ yours are included in the various tourist passes.
 Our post Which is the Best Berlin Tourist Pass? can help you decide if getting a pass is the right thing for you.

 This very popular double-decker hop-on-hop-off bus tour company offers several tour routes you can build into a package.
 Several extra features make these tours an excellent choice.

 They have 4 out of 5 stars on TripAdvisor and Get Your Guide (read some of the reviews) with over 700 reviews.
 Many of the reviews mention that these tours are a good value for your money, given the amount of territory you cover, especially if you buy a 2-day ticket with several routes.